When the beautiful Pennsylvania Station began to be demolished in 1963, it caused international outrage. Photo by Cervin Robinson, 1962.

 Since America began to be populated by Europeans, numerous buildings and important sites were established.
 In these early years, the colonists were more interested in survival and, later, in forming their nation to be too involved in preserving historic buildings.
 However, many did survive, including those in the Independence National Historical Park in Philadelphia, Pennsylvania, and in the earliest Spanish settlements of St. Augustine, Florida, and Santa Fe, New Mexico.
 Spanish missions across the Southwest and California still stand, as well as 17th-century buildings in New England.

-But, several important and interesting sites have been lost over the years, many due to cities’ urbanization and others’ decay.
-The years between 1880 and 1920 changed American cities as they went through a period of industrial progress, and to make room for more substantial buildings, many old ones wore torn down.
+However, several important and interesting sites have been lost over the years due to cities’ urbanization and others’ decay.
+The years between 1880 and 1920 changed American cities as they went through a period of industrial progress, and to make room for more substantial buildings, many old ones were torn down.
 After World War II, many structures that represented first-of-a-kind technical achievements just years before became outdated and were demolished.

 Over the following decades, more buildings were torn down as cities grew.
 Many of these were demolished due to neglect, others due to health and safety reasons, some due to maintenance and upgrade costs, and more to expanding and redeveloping cities and roads.